aaravchowbey/AstroArchitect/README.md

 # AstroArchitect

-## What is AstroArchitect
+## Overview
-AstroArchitect is a project designed to teach the youth about the intricacies of space habitat design.
+- AstroArchitect is an interactive web app that teaches users about space habitat design.
-It was made in under 24 hours for the NASA SpaceApps international hackathon.
-Kenny Sun and Aarav Chowbey participated at the Clemson University local event, and won the "Best use of Art and Technology" award.
+- It was built in under 24 hours for the NASA Space Apps International Hackathon.
+- Created by Kenny Sun and Aarav Chowbey at the Clemson University local event, where it won _Best Use of Art and Technology_.

-## How to access AstroArchitect
+## Live Demo
+- Deployed on Vercel at [astro-architect.vercel.app](https://astro-architect.vercel.app)

+## Tech Stack
+- **Frontend**: React, TypeScript, Vite, JSX/TSX

+- **Styling**: CSS (index.css), HTML5

+- **Version Control & Deployment**: Git, Vercel

+- **AI Assistance**: ChatGPT for ideation, debugging, and content refinement